Pixnop/pixnop.github.io/content/portfolio-apprentissage/index.en.md

 ---

 {{< lead >}}
-This page presents my learnings for the three competencies that stop at level 2 in the RACDV track of the Computer Science BUT.
+This page presents my learnings for the three competencies that stop at level 2 in the IAMSI track of the Computer Science BUT.
 {{< /lead >}}

 ## 🎯 Competency 2: Optimize Applications